Barclay Tagg

-Barclay Tagg (born December 30, 1937, in Lancaster, Pennsylvania) is an American thoroughbred horse trainer.
-A 1961 graduate of Pennsylvania State University with a degree in Animal Husbandry.
-Barclay is best known for conditioning Kentucky Derby, Preakness Stakes, and Jockey Club Gold Cup winner Funny Cide.
-Horses in Tagg's stable have included Tiz the Law, Showing Up and Nobiz Like Shobiz.
-Barclay trains horses year round, spending spring in New York and winter in Florida.
+Barclay Tagg (born December 30, 1937, in Lancaster, Pennsylvania) is an American Thoroughbred horse trainer.
+Tagg graduated from Pennsylvania State University with a degree in Animal Husbandry in 1961.
+Tagg is best known for conditioning Kentucky Derby, Preakness Stakes, and Jockey Club Gold Cup winner Funny Cide.
+Horses in Tagg's stable have included Tiz the Law, Showing Up, and Nobiz Like Shobiz.